olooney/oranlooney.com/content/post/kaprekar.md

 image: /post/kaprekar_files/lead.jpg
 ---

-The [Kaprekar routine][KR] is a simple arithmetic procedure which, when applied to four digit numbers, rapidly converges to the fixed point 6174, known as the Kaprekar constant.
+[Kaprekar's routine][KR] is a simple arithmetic procedure which, when applied to four digit numbers, rapidly converges to the fixed point 6174, known as the Kaprekar constant.
 Unlike other famous iterative procedures such as the [Collatz function][CC], the somewhat arbitrary nature of the Kaprekar routine